origo-map/origo-documentation/content/controls.md

 ---|---
 `url` | url to the search endpoint
-`searchAttribute` | the attribute that will be queried `northing` | the attribute for northing coordinates `easting` | the attribute for easting coordinates `title` | title for the popup presenting the search result
+`searchAttribute` | the attribute that will be queried `northing` | the attribute for northing coordinates.
+Only if geometryAttribute is not provided `easting` | the attribute for easting coordinates.
+Only if geometryAttribute is not provided `title` | title for the popup presenting the search result `hint` | placeholder text for the search input `geometryAttribute` | geometry attribute if northing and easting is not used

 #### Example search control